shervinkh/telegram-bot/README.md

 The program makes its database in the first run but it won't work.
-After the first run exit and insert telegram group (chat) IDs you want the bot to manage in the tf_groups table (with one column gid) in tf.db sqlite database and then rerun the bot.
+After the first run exit and insert telegram group (chat) IDs you want the bot to manage and their admins' user ID in the tf_groups table (with two columns gid and admin_id) in tf.db sqlite database and then rerun the bot.